aa29zzjj/Project3/README.md

 1. Add a transaction to the blockchain.
 2. Verify the blockchain.
 3. View the blockchain.
-4. corrupt the chain.
+4. Corrupt the chain.
 5. Hide the corruption by repairing the chain.
 6. Exit
 1
 Enter difficulty > 0
 2
 Enter transaction
-Mike pays Marty 100DSCoin
+Mike pays Marty 100 DSCoin
 Total execution time to add this block was 19 milliseconds
 0. View basic blockchain status.
 1. Add a transaction to the blockchain.
 2. Verify the blockchain.
 3. View the blockchain.
-4. corrupt the chain.
+4. Corrupt the chain.
 5. Hide the corruption by repairing the chain.
 6. Exit
 1